William McConnell (footballer): International career

 McConnell was Ireland's right-back for the entire British Home Championship campaign of 1914, when they won the title outright for the first time.
 McConnell had a remarkable record at international level.
 His first game, played at left-back against Wales in 1912, resulted in a 3–2 win.
-The following year, installed in his favoured right-back role, he played in a 2–1 victory over England at Windsor Park – Ireland’s first success against their largest neighbours.
+The following year, installed in his favoured right-back role, he played in a 2–1 victory over England at Windsor Park – Ireland's first success against their largest neighbours.
 During the 1–1 draw against Scotland in the game to secure the championship, McConnell suffered an injury was forced to go into goal for Ireland after Fred McKee was also hurt and had to leave the field.
 Wearing a sodden goalkeeper's jersey two sizes too small, McConnell was at fault for the Scottish goal which looked to have robbed Ireland of victory as he rushed off his line only to be beaten by forward Joe Donnachie; however Linfield player Samuel Young managed to score the equalising goal.

 In his six caps he finished on the losing side just once; 2–1 against Scotland in 1913.
 In a hard-fought and crowd-troubled match at Dalymount Park, his club home ground, McConnell put in an energetic performance, and only the mis-firing forward-line denied the Irish a more favourable result.
-He was part of an squad which contained such notable footballers as Bill Lacey, Val Harris and Billy Gillespie but the outbreak of War and the suspension of international games meant that Ireland were not able to build on the success of 1914.
+He was part of a squad which contained such notable footballers as Bill Lacey, Val Harris and Billy Gillespie but the outbreak of War and the suspension of international games meant that Ireland were not able to build on the success of 1914.